 - Completed Application Documents/ Forms

 The following documents usually must accompany the application for the work permit in Ghana.

 - Police clearance report from home country

 - Appointment letter if employed

-Usually under some circumstances, some additional documents may be requested by the Ghana Immigration Service.
-However, this depends on the individual applicants circumstances and the type of work he is being engaged and or employed to do in Ghana.
-There is therefore the need to seek legal advice before submitting an application for work permit in Ghana.
+Usually, under some circumstances, some additional documents may be requested by the Ghana Immigration Service.
+However, this depends on the individual applicant’s circumstances and the type of work he is being engaged and or employed to do in Ghana.
+There is, therefore, the need to seek legal advice before applying for a work permit in Ghana.

 The Applicant shall be informed by the issuance of the work permit by the Ghana Immigration Service for pick up.

 Notes on contributor

 Mr David Yaw Danquah is the founder of Legalstone Solicitors LLP, a boutique law firm in Ghana with a concentration on Corporate and Commercial, Mining and Infrastructure, and Real Estate and Construction Law.